ycollet/coinor-cmake/README.md

 WARNING: due to a huge set of changes, these cmakefiles doesn't work up to now.
          I am waiting for some stabilization before starting to fix these files.

+- Clp doesn't work with ABC ... bug in some ifdef macro.

 # CMake files for compiling CoinOr projects
 ## Introduction